 Step 6: Bake 6 at a time on a baking sheet lined with parchment paper for 11-12 minutes at 350 degrees.
 The cookies should be slightly puffed and will continue baking when you take them out of the oven.
 Let them cool on a wire rack while you put the next 6 cookies in.

-- In order to get those extra sprinkles on top of each cookie, as soon as the cookie is out of the oven sprinkle over extra sprinkles on the tops of the cookies.
-They will stick to the hot cookie and shouldn’t come off too easily.
-I also tested out rolling the cookies in sprinkles (like with the sugar) however my other method produced better results.
+- In order to get those extra sprinkles on top of each cookie, as soon as the cookie is out of the oven, sprinkle extra sprinkles on the tops of the cookies.
+They will stick to the hot cookie and shouldn't come off too easily.
+I also tested out rolling the cookies in sprinkles (like with the sugar) however, my other method produced better results.

 - The secret to soft and chewy sugar cookies is slightly underbaking them.
 Remove them from the oven before they're completely baked through, so the middle will still look slightly underbaked.
 They will continue baking once you take them out of the oven!